 Whether you decide to contract out your book cover design (which we advise) or have a go at doing it yourself, this workshop will help you to understand the basics of cover design and how these should be used to complement your 'brand'.

-This is a practical workshop focusing on two of the most important marketing tools for authors: collecting emails from readers in order to send out newsletters, and websites--we'll look at what's entailed, the different options available, and try our hand at creating a website.
+This is a practical workshop focusing on one of the most important marketing tools for authors: websites.
+We'll look at what's entailed, the different options available, and try our hand at creating a website.

 Thursday 14 May (5.15 – 7.15 pm), repeated on Saturday 16 May (10.30 am – 12.30 pm)